ekim493/cs1371-autograder/README.md

 4. Follow the setup instructions to create a source folder containing solution codes and testers for the autograder.

 ### Setup
-See the [setup.md](setup.md) file for a comprensive overview on how to setup the autograder and tester file.
+See the [setup.md](setup.md) file for a comprehensive overview on how to setup the autograder and tester file.
 See the [examples](examples/) folder for an example.
-- All assignments should be organized into folders where the name of the folder is the same as the gradescope assignment.
+- All assignments should be organized into folders where the name of the folder is the same as the Gradescope assignment.
 - One tester file, which inherits the `matlab.unittest.TestCase` class should be inside each assignment folder.
 - Any resources (ie. images, text files), should be placed into a folder called `assets` within the assignment folder.
 This name is customizable.